 Audio-Visual Remand System

-The Video Remand Solution has been implemented at 47 courts and 22 correctional facilities.
+The system links magistrates’ courts to correctional detention centres via closed-circuit television.
 The development in this area of support to case-flow management for the courts has brought about a significant improvement in the movement of cases through the use of technology.

 Case-Reduction Backlog Project

-The JCPS cluster departments have introduced the case backlog reductes intervention, which reducing the number of backlog cases in the regional and district courts, providing additional capacity to the backlog priority sites.
-The backlog intervention ensures that the inflow of the number of new cases is balanced by the number of matters concluded.
+The Justice, Crime Prevention and Security (JCPS) Cluster departments have introduced a case backlog intervention to reduce the number of backlog cases in regional and district courts, and provide additional capacity to the backlog priority sites.
+The intervention ensures that the inflow of the number of new cases is balanced by the number of matters concluded.
 The project deliverables have been integrated into the outputs of the JCPS Cluster Delivery Agreement.

-The department provided resources in the form of infrastructure, court personnel, the judiciary, magistrates and budget in support of the prosecution and judiciary to remove these cases from the backlog roll.
+The Department of Justice and Constitutional Development has provided resources in the form of infrastructure, court personnel, the judiciary, magistrates and budget, in support of the prosecution and judiciary to remove these cases from the backlog roll.